 The identification of children with SEND is built into the school's overall approach to monitoring progress and attainment.
-Termly 'Pupil Progress Meetings' are held between the head teacher, assessment leader and class teachers to monitor the progress of all pupils.
-At this point pupils who's attainment is not reaching age expectations or pupils who's progress is slower than expected are brought to the attention of the SENDCO.
-The SENDCO supports the class teacher in deciding which intervention/resource/external agency would be suitable in supporting the child to make greater progress.
+Termly 'Pupil Progress Meetings' are held between the head teacher, SENDCo, assessment leader and class teachers to monitor the progress of all pupils.
+At this point pupils whose attainment is not reaching age expectations or pupils whose progress is slower than expected are brought to the attention of the SENDCo.
+The SENDCo supports the class teacher in deciding which intervention/resource/external agency would be suitable in supporting the child to make greater progress.
 This support may be on either a short term (additional response) or longer term (SEND support) basis.
-The progress of children with SEND is monitored termly by the SENCO and the 'Graduated Response' is followed to escalate or reduce the amount of additional support required as appropriate.
+The progress of children with SEND is monitored termly by the SENDCo and the 'Graduated Response' is followed to escalate or reduce the amount of additional support required as appropriate.

-The school recognises that not all special educational needs can be monitored or identified through academic progress(for example social skills difficulties, processing difficulties, speech difficulties) and therefore class teachers use a 'Pupil Referral Form' to provide information to the school SENDCO about what 'quality first teaching' and 'additional response' approached have been used to support the pupil in class and the school SENDCO can provide advice or refer to external agencies for further support in these areas.
+The school recognises that not all special educational needs can be monitored or identified through academic progress(for example social skills difficulties, processing difficulties, speech difficulties) and therefore class teachers use a 'Pupil Referral Form' to provide information to the school SENDCo about what 'high quality teaching' and 'additional response' approached have been used to support the pupil in class and the school SENDCo can provide advice or refer to external agencies for further support in these areas.